VET Program Approval and Maintenance Procedure

 Executive Officer, Curriculum Committee Academic Secretariat Mailbox

-1. Send extract to Quality Assurance Services notifying of approval of qualifications.
+1. Send extract to Strategic Regulatory Services notifying of approval of qualifications.

-M. DVC(VET) to sign Form B: Amending the Scope of Registration Quality Assurance Services / DVC(VET)
+M. PVC(VET) to sign Form B: Amending the Scope of Registration Strategic Regulatory Services / PVC(VET)

-1. Quality Assurance Services to arrange for DVC(VET) to sign Form B: Amending the Scope of Registration.
+1. Strategic Regulatory Services to arrange for PVC(VET) to sign Form B: Amending the Scope of Registration.

-N. Quality Assurance Services to lodge applications for additions to Scope to the VRQA.
-Quality Assurance Services
+N. Strategic Regulatory Services to lodge applications for additions to Scope to the VRQA.
+Strategic Regulatory Services

 • Form B: Amending the Scope of Registration